 - Who it affects: Potentially anyone who relies on digital infrastructure in their lives, regardless of location.

-- When is this happening: There have already been a few incidents that could be labelled as cyberwarfare, more will follow.
+- When this is happening: There have already been a few incidents that could be labelled as cyberwarfare—more will follow.

-- Where is this happening: Electronic attacks have taken place in Ukraine, Iran and eastern Europe: more may have taken place but secrecy makes it hard to be sure.
+- Where this is happening: Electronic attacks have taken place in Ukraine, Iran and eastern Europe: more may have taken place, but secrecy makes it hard to be sure.

 - Who is making it happen: Many governments are building a cyberwarfare capability: among the most advanced countries are the US, Russia, China, Iran and South Korea.